huxuan/Cognitive-Documentation/Content/en-us/Face/Face-API-How-to-Topics/HowtoAddFaces.md

 ## <a name="step5"></a> Step 5: Add faces to the persons

 Adding faces to different persons are processed concurrently, while it is recommended to add faces to one specific person sequentially.
-Again, `await WaitCallLimitPerSecond()` is invoked to ensure the reqeust frequency.
+Again, `await WaitCallLimitPerSecond()` is invoked to ensure the reqeust frequency is within the scope of limitation.

 ```CSharp
 Parallel.For(0, PersonCount, async i =>